meeeraaakiii/home-security-system/README.md

         - Use a cryptographically secure random number generator for session IDs
         - Store hashed and salted passwords using a strong hashing algorithm (e.g., bcrypt, Argon2) and compare hashed values during authentication
         - Implement CSRF tokens to ensure that the login request is genuine and originated from the intended user.
-        - Ensure that cookie parsing is robust
+        - Ensure that cookie parsing is robust and watch out for header injection
     - File serving routes like / and /static/css

 ## ffmpeg